 For example, messaging apps will need to use your contacts, camera, and microphone, but won’t need your health details.
 You’ll need to do a little trial and error.
 Some apps may not function properly with certain features disabled.

 With certain apps, you may be forced to allow access across the board even if you don’t want to.
 When it comes to major players like Facebook, Instagram, Google, and others, you don’t have many options.
 It’s either allow access or don’t use one of the most popular apps in the world.
 Since even these massive companies get hacked, you still need to find ways to protect yourself.

-One of the main ways hackers gain information is through IP addresses.
+One of the main ways hackers gain information is through IP addresses such as 192.168.1.1.
 They can breach a Facebook server, check IP addresses, and then hack computers accordingly.
 The best way to prevent this is by enabling a VPN on all your devices.
 A VPN or a virtual private network utilizes encryption technology to anonymize IP addresses and enhance digital safety.
 Thus, even if a company gets hacked, your IP address is still safe.